-Since $f$ is a cubic polynomial, factorization over a finite field depends on the discriminant.
-Using the discriminant and Corollary $\ref{cor 2.2}$ we can prove this refined result for the cubic polynomial case: \begin{lemma} Let $K$ be a finite field of characteristic $p\neq 2,3$ with $p$ a prime.
+We can specialise our results in the case $f$ is a cubic polynomial.
+When $f$ is a cubic polynomial, factorisation over a finite field depends on the discriminant.
+Using the discriminant and Corollary $\ref{cor 2.2}$, we can prove the following refined result for the cubic polynomial case: \begin{lemma} Let $K$ be a finite field of characteristic $p\neq 2,3$ with $p$ a prime.
 Let $f,g\in K[X]$ with $f=ax^3+bx^2+cx+d$ a cubic.
-Suppose that $g\circ f^{n-1}$ for some $n\geq 1$ is irreducible.
+Suppose that $g\circ f^{n-1}$ is irreducible for some $n\geq 1$.
 Take $\gamma_1,\gamma_2$ critical points of $f$.Then the following holds: